Get the Recipes

 On paper, the concept seems brilliant.
 Cauliflower is a wonderfully meaty and flavorful vegetable, and deep frying is a great way to build flavor, adding a caramelized sweetness and a bit of fat to help make it feel like more of a craveable bar snack.
 Add to it a nice crunchy batter, toss it in buffalo sauce, and you've got a finger food that even an omnivore should love.

 The problem, however, is that most existing recipes for it miss the mark.
-I think it all comes down to the fact that many folks assume that vegans are health nuts (a phenomenon I lamented about last week), when in point of fact, most vegans, just like most omnivores, are perfectly willing to eat deep fried, salty treats—in moderation.
+I think it all comes down to the fact that many folks assume that vegans are health nuts (a phenomenon I have lamented about in the past), when in point of fact, most vegans, just like most omnivores, are perfectly willing to eat deep fried, salty treats—in moderation.

 This will never do for my wife.
 If she's going to indulge, she's going to indulge.
 I'll see to that.